 Top Dubai tourist attractions to visit in the summer

-These are the best ones for keeping cool inside, though you may still need to walk outside a little to get to them!
+These are the best options for staying cool inside, although you may still need to step outside briefly to access them.

 - The Green Planet Dubai – an entirely indoor biodome experience that transports you to a tropical rainforest (warm but much cooler than outside!!) at City Walk.

-- La Perle evening extravaganza by Dragone is one of the city’s most highly acclaimed stage shows with a permanent home in Al Habtoor City.
+- La Perle evening extravaganza by Dragone is one of the city’s most highly acclaimed stage shows, and it has a permanent home in Al Habtoor City.

 Theme Parks